APIs, concepts, guides, and more

 );

-// For Linux real-time set this to a isolated core
+// for linux real-time set this to an isolated core

 // parameters.CpuCore = -1;